SeattleTestbed/docs/EducationalAssignments/ABStoragePartTwo.md

 In this case we are verifying the accuracy of the reference monitor.
 This code attempts to write `"StestE"` to the file and verify the contents.
 We assume that valid data is written in the file from the zero offset.
 First the file is opened using `myfile=ABopenfile("testfile.txt",True)`.
 Next `myfile.writeat("StestE",0)` tries to write `"StestE"` to the file.
 Then `myfile.readat(6,0)`  tries to read the contents of the file.
 The 6 refers to an byte size of 6 characters and 0 refers to the offset 0 in the file.
 If the security layer fails the test then the assert call raises exception to be caught by except statement to show the error.
 The final statement which will always run, closing the file.

 If this case produces anything other than "No Output", then this layer fails the accuracy design paradigm.
-The security layer should only stop a file from being read or written.
+The security layer should not stop a file from being read or written.

 #### More information on: Try, Except, Else, Finally
 The try, except, else and finally statements are part of **exception handling**.
 For more information on exception handling please visit: